 When you need a break from the heat, go enjoy someone else’s air conditioning.
 Libraries are great places for some free cold air.
-Each Newcastle City Council (NCC) library is a designated “community cool spot”, which residents can visit for free to cool down.
+Each City of Newcastle library is a designated “community cool spot”, which residents can visit for free to cool down.
 You and the kids can cool down plus get some books, magazines, CDs or DVDs.
 Lake Mac Libraries are also cool spots so visit them if there’s a branch close to you.
 In the Hunter Valley area, visit one of the Maitland City Council library branches such as Maitland Library, East Maitland Library, Rutherford Library or Thornton Library.
 Cessnock & Kurri Kurri libraries are also designated community cool spots so visit them to escape the heat.

 Also, check out museums and galleries such as the Newcastle Museum, Newcastle Art Gallery, Lake Macquarie City Art Gallery and Maitland Regional Art Gallery.
 The kids will enjoy themselves and they might even learn something.
 If you don’t mind paying, indoor play centres like Megamania at Charlestown Square, Chipmunks in Maitland and Chameleon Play Cafe in Cessnock can be a godsend in the heat.